 The depth of information of the classification results also allows automated suggestions of text modules for the lawyer's reply, so that in the ideal case the lawyer only has to check and confirm the suggestions of the algorithm.

-3. ML architecture
+3. ML Architecture

 Recurrent neural networks (RNNs) are suitable for text classification.
-After some experiments with different model architectures we decided for a Bi-LSTM (bidirectional Long short-term memory), which we found to perform superior to the alternative approaches.
+After some experiments with different model architectures, we decided on a Bi-LSTM (bidirectional Long short-term memory), which we found to perform superior to the alternative approaches.
 Due to the small data base, we used pre-trained word embeddings.
 In addition, we supplemented the model with the attention mechanism, which, according to current research results, significantly increases the performance of RNNs.
 This has been confirmed in the present case.

 We would be happy to present more detailed information to you in a personal meeting.